learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

     └── NavBar.js
 ```

-All of the file and module imports are done for you, so you just need to focus on the JSX for these components.
+All of the file and module imports are done for you, so you just need to focus
+on the JSX for these components.

 #### `Index.js`

-Our `index.js` file is partially completed for us.
-It loads in the `BrowserRouter as Router` from __React Router__.
+Our `index.js` file is completed for us.
+It loads App as the top level component.

 #### `data.js`